Terry071896/KeckKeywordInterface/docs/source/keckkeywordinterface/installation.rst

 Make 'dark' = True in ``theme`` and 'dark' = '-dark' in ``class_theme`` to turn a page to have a dark theme.

+When editing, be aware:

+- The pages will update every 30 seconds
+- Tabs should be disabled until fully loaded
+- The app runs on a multithreaded system, so make sure to use semaphore/mutex locks

 From Docker
 ~~~~~~~~~~~